-- 4 Assign the DataWindow object d_maillist to the DataWindow control dw_mail. - 5 Write a script for the window's Open event that connects to the database and retrieves data for the DataWindow object.
-The following code connects to an Adaptive Server Anywhere database.
+- 4 Assign the DataWindow object d\maillist to the DataWindow control dw\mail. - Write a script for the window's Open event that connects to the database and retrieves data for the DataWindow object.
+The following code connects to a SQL Anywhere database.
 (When the window is part of a larger application, the connection is typically done by the application Open script.)

 '''

 SQLCA.DbParm=ProfileString("myapp.ini", &

 "Database", "DbParm", " ")

+/

 Connect to the database and test whether the

 connect succeeded

-CONNECT USING SQLCA;
+CONNECT USING SOLCA;

 IF SQLCA.SQLCode <> 0 THEN

 MessageBox("Connect Failed", "Cannot connect" &

 + "to database. " + SQLCA.SQLErrText)

 RETURN

 END IF

+/

 Set the Transaction object for the DataWindow

 control and retrieve data

 dw mail.SetTransObject(SQLCA)

 dw mail.Retrieve()

 '''